BryanMui1/stuff-plus/README.md

 5/1/25 Meeting Notes
 Induced Vertical Break: Normalize by plate-location-height
 Get the model results for Fastball and Sliders(Do some EDA, try to push for higher R-squared)

+5/15/25
+Go through and remove not in play/ground outs/fly outs

+* See if filtering by base hits makes the dataset balanced to whiffs
+* Try to improve the AUC by either oversampling or changing models

 To do: checklist